This issue opens with a moving extract from a forthcoming personal memoir reflecting on a year spent as an in-patient (one of our sample articles).

 We publish here a piece of creative non-fiction by Andrea White, and our usual selection of recent poetry, cartoons and illustrations.
 Peter Campbell continues our series on the history of the UK psychiatric survivor movement and we include a tribute to Frank Bangay, who contributed richly to it.
 Jeremy Spandler reviews a recent book on the philosophy of madness and we include an update on a new Mad Studies course.

-A Year on the Inside – Donna Holder *** SAMPLE ARTICLE ***
+A Year on the Inside – Anonymous *** SAMPLE ARTICLE ***

 Thoughts on the politics of language in these times – Alastair Kemp